smarthomeNG/plugins/harmony/README.md

 ### Setup Harmony status items

 There are two more harmony item types.
 They are useful to retrieve status information about the current activated activity in the Harmony Hub.
+Everytime the active activity was changed (by your logics or other remotes), the items blow are set with status values about this activity.

 #### Harmony Current Activity by ID